 ![]() |

-Let's pretend that it's in 3D :) |
+| Let's pretend that it's in 3D :) |

 ![]() |

-Let's be glad that this page wasn't dedicated to Kuzco ;) |
+| Let's be glad that this page wasn't dedicated to Kuzco ;) |

 ![]() |

-Witchcraft! ;) |
+| Witchcraft! ;) |

 ![]() |

-I believe I can fly ;) |
+| I believe I can fly ;) |

 ![]() |

-Yet I don't need to be a maniac, either :) |
+| Yet I don't need to be a maniac, either :) |

 ![]() |

-I made them appear :) |
+| I made them appear :) |

-would be easy to label Aladdin as an updated version of The Jungle Book.
+while this may seem like a personal, fanboyish scrutiny, itwould be easy to label Aladdin as an updated version of The Jungle Book.
 Since both takes place in similar (though not identical) settings and having plenty of comedy!
 The dynamic between Baloo and Mowgli is reminiscent to Aladdin and Genie's.
 The Pop Culture References may seem like a contradiction, due to that Disney movies are supposed to be timeless, but it gives Aladdin an unique flavor of it's own.

 ![]() |

-I'm taking her with me, since your not handsome enough :) |
+| I'm taking her with me, since your not handsome enough :) |

+Aladdin was a part of Disney's cultural expansion.
+Unfortunately the exploration of Arabian culture was something that backfired completely.
+Aladdin was picked for it's inaccuracy towards Arabian culture, due to that it takes place in the fictional Agrabah and not an specific Arabian country.
 Originally the composers Howard Ashman and Alan Menken had decided that Aladdin would be set in Baghdad, Iraq, but they were forced to change that.
 Mostly because of the Gulf War (though head of layout Razoul Azadani went to his homecountry Iran to research).

 However, the real fuzz were from the American-Arab Anti-Discrimination League enraging over Howard Ashman's initial lyrics to Arabian Nights ("where they cut off your ear if they don't like your face.
 It's barbaric, but hey it's home").
 But strangely enough, Disney refused to change the lyrics at first.
 Though it's with no doubt Howard's most daring and explicit lyric to date, one should wonder if he would continue to push Disney in a controversial direction (as Stephen Scwhartz would do with Pocahontas and Hunchback, with Savages and Hellfire).

 Another complaint were how the marketers had Arabian accents, whereas Aladdin and Jasmine spoke standardized American.
-But the most radical change is the setting from China to Arabia (though the characters in the original tale were after all muslims).
+But the most remarkable change is the setting from China to Arabia (though the characters in the original tale were after all muslims).
 Despite how the tale is Middle-Eastern and belonging the collection of A Thousand and One Nights, they were collected by the French translator Antoine Galland, who heard it from a Syrian storyteller named Hanna Diab.

+Aladdin himself was supervised by Glen Keane, who would supervise his third lead in a row.
+Keane deliberately modeled him after Tom Cruise to give him a contemporary, hunky appeal (though he was originally inspired from Michael J. Fox).
+Aladdin's pants were inspired by no other than M.C.
+Hammer!
 Eric Goldberg, who knew Musker priorly, made his supervising debut with the Genie after leaving his own company in London that made TV commercials.
 Goldberg was the very first animator to be cast on the assignment and wanted to animate the Genie from the get-go.
 Goldberg made the Genie Jewish, so that Williams could give Genie Yiddishism.
 Genie's design was simple due to his flexibility, though Goldberg didn't decide his final color.
 Despite Goldberg claiming that he didn't look for Williams for inspiration.

 ![]() |

-I forgot my nap, so therefore I look like this ;) |
+| I forgot my nap, so therefore I look like this ;) |

-No matter what, Aladdin is a Disney treasure that is worth to behold.
+Aladdin is a Disney treasure that is worth to behold.
 It truly deserved it's success it got theatrically and it's easy to see why it's so beloved.
 Though perhaps not my very favorite growing up, I still liked it a lot and saw it several times on VHS at the age of 10.
 Regardless of Robin Williams or not, this movie offers a fun, compelling and entertaining adventure that deserves to be worshipped for it's sheer entertainment.
 So rub the lamp and set the movie free ;)

 ![]() |

-It all started with a lamp.
+| It all started with a lamp.
 The Mouse line has been used to death ;) |

 References: